 To generate additional PowerDNS instances, create a pdns-NAME.conf

-in your configuration directory (usually /etc/powerdns
+in your configuration directory (usually /etc/powerdns), where

-is the name of your virtual configuration.
+NAME is the name of your virtual configuration.

 Following one of the following instructions, PowerDNS will read its

-configuration from the pdns-NAME.conf
+configuration from the pdns-NAME.conf instead of pdns.conf.

-Symlink the init.d script pdns
+Symlink the init.d script pdns to pdns-NAME, where NAME is

 the name of your virtual configuration.